stg-tud/MUBench/data/README.md

 * A link to the project's publicly-readable version-control system, and a commit id to a version with the misuse or, ideally, to the commit that fixes the misuse.
 * The misuse's location (file, method, and misused API).
 * Instructions on how to compile the project in the respective version.

+You may also add your own datasets to the [datasets.yml](datasets.yml) file, by listing the [individual dataset entities](#individual-entities) you want to include.